 For companies that choose to participate in the Scheme, they must meet the RSPCA’s Standards and go through a rigorous assessment process.
 The compliance costs associated with the Scheme, including the ongoing assessments of participating farms is covered by a licensing fee.
 This fee is paid by brands that use the RSPCA Approved logo in the marketing of their RSPCA Approved product and is quarantined and used only within the RSPCA Approved Farming Scheme to improve the lives of these farmed animals.

-The RSPCA Approved Farming Scheme’s mission is to improve the lives of as many farm animals as possible, today.
 To find out more, visit the RSPCA Approved Farming Scheme website.